On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

 \subsection{Serre's conjecture}

-The following more general question, which is one of the motivating questions for this paper, is the following conjecture which is well-known and was raised initially for abelian varieties by Serre: \begin{conj} Let $X/K$ be a smooth projective variety over a number field.
-Then there is a positive density of primes $v$ of $K$ for which $X$ has good ordinary reduction at $v$. \end{conj}
+The following more general question, which is one of the motivating questions for this paper, is the following conjecture which is well-known and was raised initially for abelian varieties by Jean-Pierre Serre \cite{ogus82}: \begin{conj} Let $X/K$ be a smooth projective variety over a number field $K$.
+Then there is a positive density of primes $v$ of $K$ for which $X$ has good ordinary reduction at $v$. \end{conj} Note that this question obviously requires a model as discussed in \Cref{ss:models}.
+From now on, we will assume that one has a model of the type considered in \Cref{ss:models} at our disposal.

-Let $K$ be a number field, and let $X$ denote either an abelian variety or a $K3$ surface defined over $K$.
-Our aim in this section is to show that there is a finite extension $L/K$ of number fields, such that the set of primes of $L$ at which $X$ has ordinary reduction in the case of $K3$ surfaces, or has $p$-rank at least two if $X$ is an abelian variety of dimension at least two, is of density one.
-Our proof closely follows the method of Ogus for abelian surfaces (see \cite[page 372]{ogus82}).